 How to Make Keto Sugar Cookies

-- While the mixer is on low, add the flour mixture until well combined.
-Wrap the dough ball in plastic wrap and chill overnight.
+While the electric mixer is on low, add in the flour mixture until it creates a sticky but uniform dough.
+Wrap this dough in plastic wrap and chill overnight.

 How to Make Sugar-Free Cookie Frosting